 - For the love of everything good, don’t call it a newsletter.
-I kind of enjoy newsletters from small business (I’m a little wacky) but the stats are in – they show that people are less likely to click on something with a name like Newsletter or eNews.
+I kind of enjoy newsletters from small businesses (I’m a little wacky), but the stats are in: they show that people are less likely to click on something with a name like Newsletter or eNews.
 The primary reason for this is that newsletters feel like a drag.
-They’re a drag for you to make which nearly always comes through in the writing process, making them a drag to read.
+They’re a drag for you to make, which nearly always comes through in the writing process, making them a drag to read.
 While it’s always good to have some kind of marketing schedule behind the scenes, you don’t need to broadcast this to the world.

 - Keep yourself front of mind.
 How frequently should you send the emails?
 At least once a month and no less.
 Depending on the kind of tours you run, you may want to send more.
 If you run lots of special events, it’s more appropriate to send more emails.

-- Creative descriptive subjects for your emails.
+- Have creative, descriptive subjects for your emails.
 The subject is the most important thing and will determine how many people open the email you send.
 ‘October Newsletter’ or ‘Update’ can be improved upon.
-You should work hard on your subject line trying to come up with the best one possible.
+You should work hard on your subject line and try to come up with the best one possible.

 - Test and track.
 By sending a variety of emails and and tracking them, you’ll build a picture over time as to which emails people find interesting and which are duds.

-- Send in your own name, not the company’s.
-I’ve said it before and I’ll continue saying it until your ears bleed: business needs to be personal.
-The money-printing competitive advantage you have over gigantic-mega-huge-corporations is that you’re NOT a gigantic-mega-huge-corporation!
+- Send the email in your own name, not the company’s.
+I’ve said it before, and I’ll continue saying it until your ears bleed: business needs to be personal.
+The money-printing competitive advantage you have over gigantic-mega-huge corporations is that you’re NOT a gigantic-mega-huge corporation!

 While writing this chapter, I received an email from a small business owner named Christine.
 She wanted to thank all her guests for making the previous year so wonderful for her.
 She included a couple of pictures of kangaroos hanging out near her property and signed off.